Chemical industry slams Trump steel tariffs

-The chemical industry’s leading U.S. trade group, the American Chemistry Council (ACC), has condemned the Trump Administration’s plan to impose tariffs on imported steel and aluminum.
+The Trump administration’s decision to impose tariffs on imported steel and aluminum is unpopular with many industries, including the chemical sector.
+The U.S. industry’s leading trade group, the American Chemistry Council (ACC), is condemning the measure, saying it will hurt industry competitiveness.

-In a meeting with representatives of the steel and aluminum industries yesterday, President Donald J. Trump suggested a 25% tariff on imported steel and a 10% duty on aluminum.
+In a White House ceremony before steel and aluminum industry workers on March 8, President Donald J. Trump signed a proclamation imposing a 25% tariff on imported steel and a 10% duty on aluminum.
+Trump left the door open to trading partners Canada and Mexico, as well as military allies, being exempt from the measures.

-“I remember when I was growing up, U.S. Steel, that was the ultimate company,” Trump said.
-“And today, you have so many closed plants.”
+“Steel is steel,” Trump said.
+“If you don’t have steel, you don’t have a country.”

 The administration has grown increasingly concerned about steel.
-Last month, the Department of Commerce issued a report that called for the U.S. to reduce steel imports.
-The report pointed out that steel imports grew at double-digit rates in 2017 and that the U.S. now imports more than 30% of the steel it consumes.
+Last month, the Commerce Department issued a report calling for the U.S. to reduce steel imports.
+Imports grew at double-digit rates in 2017, the report noted, and the U.S. now imports more than 30% of the steel it consumes.

+But the Trump administration doesn’t speak with one mind on trade.
+Trump’s chief economic adviser, Gary Cohn, is resigning, reportedly because of his oppositions to the tariffs.

-However, ACC is asking Trump to reconsider the tariffs because they will drive up the cost of building chemical plants in the U.S.
+The ACC has asked Trump to reconsider the tariffs because they will drive up the cost of building chemical plants in the U.S.

 “For a chemical manufacturing industry that has invested $185 billion in new factories, expansions, and restarts of facilities around the country, President Trump’s announcement comes at the worst possible time,” ACC said.
 “More than half of these investment projects are still in the planning stage, and market shifts caused by tariff increases may convince investors to do business elsewhere.”

 Petrochemical plants use a lot of steel.
-For example, Sasol estimates that the $11 billion ethylene cracker and downstream chemical complex it is erecting in Lake Charles, La., will require 58,400 metric tons of steel.
+For example, Sasol estimates that the $11 billion ethylene cracker and downstream chemical complex it is erecting in Lake Charles, La., will require 58,400 metric tons of the metal.

+Dow Chemical says steel accounted for roughly 20% of the cost of the $6 billion in petrochemical projects it has completed on the Gulf Coast.
+It agrees with ACC that the tariffs will be harmful to competitiveness.

-Chemical firms are currently building eight major ethylene projects in the U.S., meant to take advantage of cheap ethane feedstocks derived from shale.
+Chemical firms are currently building eight major ethylene projects in the U.S., meant to take advantage of cheap ethane feedstock extracted from shale.
 Two projects were completed last year.
 Several more are under consideration.

+And beyond construction costs, the chemical industry could be a casualty in any trade war that results from the tariffs, says Kevin W. McCarthy, a stock analyst with Vertical Research Partners.
+“The U.S. industry is a large net exporter and thus vulnerable to potential retaliatory trade actions,” he wrote to clients.
+“Indeed, new shale-gas-inspired projects along the U.S. Gulf Coast will render U.S. commodity chemical producers increasingly reliant upon export markets over the next three to five years.”

+In a report, Goldman Sachs economist Jeffrey Currie warned about harmful impacts on the broader economy.
+“Industries that are net consumers of steel and aluminum in the U.S. now face cost disadvantages relative to their international competitors, especially at a time when the labor market is tight and wage inflation is picking up,” he wrote.

 Join the conversation